Booklynn/cs50w-daily-vocab-learning/README.md

 This web application uses Django on the server side to handle things like user data and vocabulary content.
 For the front end, it uses JavaScript to make the app mobile responsive, so it works well on different screen sizes.
 Tailwind CSS is used for styling, giving the app a clean, modern look and making it easier to tweak the design.

 ## Distinctiveness and Complexity
-This project is distinctly different from the 4 week projects and the old CS50W Pizza project because this web app is a english vocab learning and use OpenAI to generate dynamic data daily.
+This project is distinctly different from the 4 week projects and the old CS50W Pizza project because this web app is a english vocab learning and use Gemini to generate dynamic data daily.
 It’s quite complex for me because I created a user dashboard to display overall progress and learn how to use Tailwind CSS for speed up development, which isn’t something in the 4 week projects.

 ## Files in This Project
 Here is an overview of the files included in this project:
 ### `vocab_app/management`
 This folder contains two additional management files for the command line, which can be used to automate tasks related to vocabulary management.
-- `generate_daily_word.py`: Generate daily a daily vocabulary using OpenAI.
+- `generate_daily_word.py`: Generate daily a daily vocabulary using Gemini.
 - `populate_words.py`: Populate pre-set vocabulary from Json data.

 ### `vocab_app/templates`